tashil-haripersad/TaskForge/README.md

-# TaskForge — Logistics & Shipping
+# TaskForge - Logistics & Shipping

 A C++11 implementation of the TaskForge hierarchical work-processing brief, instantiated in the **logistics & shipping** domain.
-This covers Tasks 1–3 (the design write-up below stands in for the UML class diagram, which was not required for this submission) and leaves the system in a state ready for the Task 4 diagram portfolio and Task 5 debugging investigation.

 ## Building and running